Prince2210/JSexample/JS/DSA.md

 <details>
 <summary>Linked List</summary>

-Linked List is linear Data structure which each node node contains data and information of next node.
+Linked List is linear Data structure which each node contains data and information of next node.

 ### Operation on LinkedList